TYPO3/Fluid/Documentation/Development/Expressions.rst

 Taking from this example class the following are the rules you must observe:

-1. Your ExpressionNode class name must be returned from your custom ViewHelperResolver
+1. Your ExpressionNode class name must be returned from your custom ViewHelperResolver.
 2. You must either subclass the `AbstractExpressionNode` class or implement the `ExpressionNodeInterface` (subclassing the right class will automatically implement the right interface).
 3. You must provide the class with an exact property called `public static $detectionExpression` which contains a string that is a perl regular expression which will result in at least one match when run against expressions you type in Fluid.
 It is **vital** that the property be both static and public and have the right name - it is accessed without instantiating the class.
 4. The class must have a `public static function evaluateExpression` taking exactly the arguments above - nothing more, nothing less.
 The method must be able to work in a static context (it is called this way once templates have been compiled).
 5. The `evaluateExpression` method may return any value type you desire, but like ViewHelpers, returning a non-string-compatible value implies that you should be careful about how you then use the expression; attempting to render a non-string-compatible value as a string may cause PHP warnings.